 With two-factor authentication, there is an additional step that adds a third device into the equation.
 Besides the username and password, people will also have to enter a second-level code that will be sent to their e-mail or phone.
 Then, the website will ask for the code which they sent after the user enters the original username and password.

-The reason why two-factor authentication is important comes from its superior privacy benefits.
-Basically, it ensures that whoever is attempting to sign in somewhere is also the one that has access to other points of contact like a phone number or an e-mail that was previously registered with the account.
+The reason why two-factor authentication is necessary comes from its superior privacy benefits.
+It ensures that whoever is attempting to sign in somewhere is also the one that has access to other points of contact like a phone number or an e-mail that was previously registered with the account.

 Since the odds of some hacker also having access to the victim’s private e-mail account or telephone messages are low, it is very unlikely that they will get through the two-level authorization.